-We heard that social impacts should be considered when choosing where those facilities should be.
+We heard that social impacts should be considered when choosing where new facilities should be.
 If a community is willing to host, what would it look like if it was located on-Reserve?
 Would it provide enough economic benefits and trained positions to make a positive impact to offset the possible negative environmental impacts?
-What measures would be put - if on a Reserve - to be inclusive, communication with those living there, security measures etc.
+What measures would be put in place - if on-Reserve - to be inclusive, communication with those living there, security measures etc.